-SRINAGAR: To promote the skills of students, Minister for Education, Syed Mohammad Altaf Bukhari on Thursday inaugurated a retail outlet Kunj-e-Zebaish at Kashmir Haat where products designed by students of Government College for Women, Nawa Kadal are put for sale, an official press note read.
+Srinagar: In a bid to promote the skills of students, the Minister for Education, Syed Mohammad Altaf Bukhari today inaugurated a retail outlet Kunj-e-Zebaish at Kashmir Haat where the products designed by students of Government College for Women, Nawa Kadal are put for sale.

-The outlet, according to the press note, offers dozens of goods including Papier Mâché items, paintings, tablecloths, Roti baskets, aprons, T-shirts, Abhayas, tray covers, traditional Kashmiri items and other innovative goods.
+The outlet offers dozens of goods including Papier Mâché items, paintings, tablecloths, Roti baskets, aprons, T-shirts, Abhayas, tray covers, traditional Kashmiri items and other innovative goods.

-The minister praised the college authorities for this novel initiative and encouraged them by shopping various items worth Rs 11,000 from the outlet.
-He also asked them to install a PoS machine for smooth transactions, the press note read.
+The Minister praised the college authorities for this novel initiative and encouraged them by shopping various items worth Rs 11,000 from the outlet.
+He also asked them to install a PoS machine for smooth transactions.

-Altaf Bukhari also visited various stalls where artisans had put their products on sale in the ongoing 12-day National Handloom Expo ‘Dast-e-Hunar’ which will conclude on November 3.
+Altaf Bukhari also visited various stalls where the artisans have put on sale of their products in the ongoing 12-day National Handloom Expo ‘Dast-e-Hunar’ which will conclude on November 3.

 On the occasion, shopkeepers informed the Minister about the shortage of water in toilets at Kashmir Haat to which he assured a water tank will be installed within a day to address the issue.